How to Use the Nuclear Blast Simulator

 Analyze Results

-Review detailed casualty estimates and damage assessments in the results panel.
-Numbers are calculated based on population density and scientifically-validated damage models.
+Review casualty estimates and damage assessments in the results panel.
+Numbers are calculated from local population density and scientifically validated damage models (Glasstone & Dolan, "The Effects of Nuclear Weapons").

 Understanding the Blast Zones